coveo/source.coveo.com/_posts/2016-12-05-vsforce-extension.md

 **We also wanted to have the control over the extension to be able to update it following Salesforce possible changes in API or new development features**.

 ### Useful features
-vsforce provides a lot of feature to help us developers be more efficient when writing apex/Lightning code for Salesforce.
+vsforce provides a lot of feature to help us developers be more efficient when writing Apex/Lightning code for Salesforce.

 #### Auto-complete and syntax highlighting
 One of the major feature that we wanted to have in the first release was the ability to propose auto-completion while coding.
 All the information on the components and their attributes are obtainable through the Salesforce [Metadata API](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_intro.htm).
-We wanted to accelerate our coding speed by having completion-as-you-type following known components without having to try a deploy to see if it would fail, for instance if you made a mistake while typing the name of a component or an apex class; this could take several minutes, depending on how long and complex your deploy process is.
+We wanted to accelerate our coding speed by having completion-as-you-type following known components without having to try a deploy to see if it would fail, for instance if you made a mistake while typing the name of a component or an Apex class; this could take several minutes, depending on how long and complex your deploy process is.

 ![Auto-complete](/images/2016-12-07-vsforce/auto-completion.gif "Auto-complete")